minio/docs/source/reference/minio-mc-admin/mc-admin-user-svcacct.rst

 .. start-mc-admin-user-svcacct-desc

-The :mc:`mc admin user svcacct` command creates and manages :ref:`Service Accounts <minio-idp-service-account>` on a MinIO deployment.
+The :mc:`mc admin user svcacct` command creates and manages :ref:`Access Keys <minio-idp-service-account>` on a MinIO deployment.

 .. end-mc-admin-user-svcacct-desc